Want to try out Windows 365? Forget it

 While a high level of demand for Windows 365 will have pleased Microsoft, the need to pull the trial after just two days can be considered at least a minor embarrassment.
 The move has also led to speculation as to whether the issue is an early indication of more serious capacity problems to come.

-Microsoft has not yet responded to our request for clarification about the extent to which demand was underestimated and whether issues may later crop up for paying customers as a result of capacity limitations.
+Microsoft declined to comment on the extent to which demand was underestimated and whether issues may later crop up for paying customers as a result of capacity limitations.

 - Here's our list of the best workstations on the market